rill-js/session/README.md

    */
   browser: true,
   /**
-   * Passed to cacheman, do not send this to client.
+   * Passed to keyv, do not send this to client.
-   * Mongo db example. (must have installed cacheman-mongo).
+   * Mongo db example. (must have installed keyv-mongo).
    * Default is in memory.
    */
   cache: !process.brower && {
-    engine: 'mongo',
-    database: 'my-app'
+    uri: 'mongodb://user:pass@localhost:27017/dbname' // Default is in memory (see keyv uri).
   }
 }
 ```